 Combination Resume: Definition & Tips

-There are three main resume formats that are commonly used today: reverse chronological, functional, and combination.
-This article will be focused on combination resumes, which are the least commonly used but serve a specific purpose for some job seekers.
+There are three main resume formats that are commonly used today: reverse chronological, functional, and combination (also known as hybrid).
+This article focuses on combination resumes, which are the least commonly used but serve a specific purpose for some job seekers.
 Read on to discover what a combination resume is, who should consider using the format, and how to write an excellent one.

 Get started

-A combination or hybrid resume is designed to showcase your work experience and skills together.
+A combination or hybrid resume is designed to showcase your work experience and skills.
 This format stands out by featuring a skills summary at the beginning, followed by your work experience and additional skills.
-By blending the key elements of both the chronological and functional resume formats, a combination resume provides a comprehensive overview of your qualifications and achievements.
+By blending the elements of chronological and functional resumes, the combination resume format provides a comprehensive overview of your qualifications and achievements.

-The reverse chronological resume format is the most widely used, and it focuses primarily on work experience and/or education.
-It’s the easiest for employers to scan and it allows you to showcase your progression within your field or highlight your educational achievements if you are a recent graduate.
+The reverse chronological resume format is the most widely used, focusing primarily on work experience and/or education.
+It’s the easiest for employers to scan and allows you to showcase your progress within your field or highlight your educational achievements if you are a recent graduate.

 Functional or skill-based resumes focus more on hard and soft skills rather than providing a timeline of your work experience.
-This can be useful if you work in a creative profession where your skills are more important than your job titles, if you have multiple long gaps in your employment history, or if you are overqualified for a position.
+This can be useful if you work in a creative profession where your skills are more important than your job titles.
+It’s also a good format to use if you have multiple long gaps in your employment history or are overqualified for a position.

-A combination resume is best suited for experienced professionals who have lots of work experience but some gaps in their employment history, those looking to make a career change, or those targeting very niche positions that rely equally heavily on work experience and skills.
+A combination resume works well for professionals with significant work experience and notable skills who may have gaps in their employment history, those looking to make a career change, or those targeting very niche positions that rely equally heavily on work experience and skills.

 Students, recent graduates, and those who can demonstrate a clear and consistent progression within their field will likely not benefit from using a combination resume.

-If you feel that a combination resume will most effectively showcase your skills and work experience, be sure to include the following sections:
+If you feel that a combination or hybrid resume will most effectively showcase your skills and work experience, be sure to include the following sections:

-As always, begin your resume with a header that contains your full name, your contact information, and your customized LinkedIn URL.
+Every resume format, including hybrid or combination resumes, needs to begin with a header that contains your full name, your contact information, and your customized LinkedIn URL.
 You can also include your address (or just your city and state) as well as your website or social media links if applicable.

 Here’s an example of what a resume summary might look like: